adriancretu/beacons-android/README.md

 // a more sophisticated beacon new EddystoneUID(myUID, AdvertiseSettings.ADVERTISE_MODE_BALANCED, AdvertiseSettings.ADVERTISE_TX_POWER_LOW)
    .start();

+// a telemetry beacon that updates the data once every minute new EddystoneTLM(60000).start()
 ```

 After adding a beacon, it will begin to advertise immediately if Bluetooth is on (or when it gets enabled).